 Buffalo AKG Art Museum

-In November 2019, the Buffalo AKG Art Museum, formerly known as the Albright-Knox Art Gallery, broke ground on the most significant expansion and development project in the museum’s 160-year history.
-After more than three years of construction, the renamed museum reopened to the public in June 2023.
-A new work of signature architecture designed by OMA/Shohei Shigematsu will add more than 30,000 square feet of space for the display of special exhibitions and the museum’s world-renowned collection of modern and contemporary art.
-The project also includes extensive renovation of the museum’s historic buildings, the creation of more than half an acre of public green space, and the installation of a stunning new artwork, Open Sky, by Olafur Eliasson and Sebastian Behmann.
+The Buffalo AKG Art Museum, formerly known as the Albright-Knox Art Gallery, reopened in summer 2023 after a $195 million expansion and restoration — the most significant development project in the museum’s 160-year history.
+A new work of signature architecture designed by OMA/Shohei Shigematsu added more than 30,000 square feet of space for the display of special exhibitions and the museum’s world-renowned collection of modern and contemporary art.
+The project also included extensive renovation of the museum’s historic buildings, the creation of more than half an acre of public green space, and the installation of a stunning new artwork, Open Sky, by Olafur Eliasson and Sebastian Behmann.

 Find more: Buffalo AKG Art Museum – A Preview